bvermeulen/Game-of-Life---No-not-again/README.md

  Following input is possible:

- Space  - pause
+ Space  = pause or run
- b      - set border to blue
+ b      = set border to blue
- o      - set border to orange
+ o      = set border to orange
- c      - clears the field
+ c      = clears the field
- l      - load patternfile
+ l      = load patternfile
- s      - save patternfile ! note it will overwrite the original patternfile Escape - leave program
+ s      = save patternfile ! note it will overwrite the original patternfile Escape = leave program

  if mouse if clicked inside the action window then a new cell will either be created or deleted depending if cell was life or not